 If your oil filter gets clogged up, your spark plugs get too dirty, or your exhaust develops a leak, all these things can mean you use more petrol.
 Keep your car well serviced, and it will help to keep petrol usage low.

 Streamline your car

 A lot of people use their car boots like dustbins.
-They carry around lots of useless, redundant rubbish, some of which is quite weighty.
+They carry around lots of useless, redundant rubbish, some of which are quite weighty.
 The lighter the load your car carries, the less fuel it will use.
-Also, take off things like roof racks which are not in use.
+Also, take off things like roof racks that are not in use.
 The more drag such objects create, the more fuel gets used to move the vehicle through the air.

-Economise with the aircon
+Economize with the aircon

 When it’s hot, it is very tempting to run the aircon all the time.
 Don’t do it.
 When you get into your car, open all the windows and let the warm air out.
 Keep them open for the first few minutes and air the car.
 Then close them and switch the aircon on until its cool.
 Then switch it off.
 Only put it back on again for a few minutes at a time as and when necessary.